-Provide orientation and initial experiences with the safe configuration, set-up, operation, horizontal miling machines, lathes, and related components, tools, knowledge, and skills.
+PMT 109 Introduction to Precision Machining 5 Credits Provide orientation and initial experiences with the safe configuration, set-up, operation, horizontal milling machines, lathes, and related components, tools, knowledge, and skills.

-PMT 111 Precision Machining Basics I
+PMT 111 Precision Machining Basics I 5 Credits

 Training in the practice of precision measuring tools and bench work.
 Shop applications include layout technique, drill sharpening, bandsaw operations and proceed into basic lathe theory and applications.
 Safety and application of precision measurements are component to these studies.
-Pre-requisites: PMT 109 and AMATH 106.
+Prerequisites: Grade of C or higher in PMT 109 and AMATH 106.